fudanroilab/fudanroilab.github.io/_posts/people/Alumni/2020-05-01-ChenglongZhang.md

 # Self-introduction is described in the third person, including information such as educational experience
 ---

-Zhiwei Feng is currently a Master student at School of Computer Science, Fudan University.
-He is supervised by Prof. Wei Zhang and Prof. Wenqiang Zhang.
-He obtained his B.Eng. degree from Guizhou University by 2017.
-His research interests are in video object segmentation, computer vision.
+Chenglong Zhang is currently a master student at School of Computer Science and Technology, Fudan University.
+He is supervised by Prof. Wenqiang Zhang.
+His research interests are in knowledge graph and natural language processing, such as knowledge extraction and pre-training model.